Keith Jackson (media executive): UNESCO Maldives

 In May 1977, Jackson accepted a second offer from UNESCO, this time to go to the Maldives as its educational broadcasting expert.
-This represented a significant step up in Jackson’s broadcasting career.
-During his two years in the Maldives he identified how technological constraints facing broadcasting should be addressed, developed a conceptual framework to drive the project, trained scriptwriters, producers and other personnel, and initiated programs for schools, adult education and teacher education.
+During his two years in the Maldives he addressed technological constraints in the broadcasting system, developed a plan to drive the project forward, trained scriptwriters, producers and other personnel, and initiated radio programs for schools, adult education and teacher education.
 He travelled extensively in the country by boat to better understand radio reception issues while at the same time recording the island peoples’ stories and music.

-In early 1978, Jackson travelled to New Delhi to manage the first joint India-Maldives training program in educational radio production under the auspices of the National Council of Educational Research and Training.
+In early 1978, Jackson went to New Delhi to manage the first joint India-Maldives training program in educational radio production under the auspices of the National Council of Educational Research and Training.
 Jackson also arranged for Maldivian broadcasters to undertake management training overseas.
-By early 1979, when Jackson’s contribution to the Maldives’ project ended, there had been a significant investment in skills development, broadcasting technology and educational programs.
+By early 1979, when Jackson’s contribution to the Maldives’ project ended, there had been significant investment in skills development, broadcasting technology and educational programs.
 Despite initial government concern, radio forums were established to enable people in the remote atolls to participate in national conversations on a range of issues.
-Eight years later the Maldives government invited him back as a consultant to assess how broadcasting had progressed.
-In 2011, three decades after Jackson’s mission, Mohamed Shahyb, Vice President of the Maldives Broadcasting Commission, aid tribute to Jackson whose “expertise and advice were sought by the government of Maldives to launch a successful career of public service broadcasting in the country."
+Eight years later the Maldives government invited Jackson back as a consultant to assess progress.
+In 2011, three decades after Jackson’s initial mission, Mohamed Shahyb, Vice President of the Maldives Broadcasting Commission, paid tribute to Jackson whose “expertise and advice were sought by the government of Maldives to launch a successful career of public service broadcasting in the country."